michaeltrefry/Yapplr/yapplr-frontend/README.md

 - Privacy-aware timeline filtering
 - Mixed timeline showing both yaps and reyaps chronologically
 - Real-time interaction counts and follower statistics
+- **Content Management**: Delete your own content with confirmation dialogs:
+  - Delete yaps with trash icon (only visible on your posts)
+  - Delete comments with confirmation modal
+  - Delete reyaps (unrepost) with confirmation dialog
+  - All deletions include loading states and cache invalidation
 - Share yaps with popup modal featuring:
   - Copy direct link to yap functionality
   - Social media sharing to Twitter, Facebook, LinkedIn, and Reddit